 Reduces Hunger - Given that almonds are high in fibre and protein, but low in carbs, they are also the perfect addition to your diet if you are looking to keep hunger at bay.
 Fibre and protein are the components needed to give you the feeling of fullness you need when you are trying to reduce your calorie intake.

 So, you’re sold on the benefits of eating almonds and looking to incorporate them into your diet.
-The only problem is, there are a variety of different options when you want to order.
+The only problem is, there are a variety of different options when you want to start eating them.
 So what are the best options?
-You may be tempted to go for salted almonds, because they are tastier or coated in honey and roasted, however, these options should be chosen depending on your circumstances and depends on when you want to eat them.
+You may be tempted to go for the salted almonds, because they are tastier or the coated in honey ons, however, these options should be chosen depending on your circumstances and depends on when you want to eat them.

 So if you keep track of your diabetes levels then the best you can go to is the raw almonds or the roasted unsalted ones.
 Soaking the raw almonds will also provide more benefits because the peel of the almond contains tannin.
 Why is this important?
 Well, tannin inhibits the body’s absorption of nutrients, so if you want to get more of the health benefits of those nutrients we discussed earlier found in almonds, it is best to choose soaked as this gets rid of the peel.
 Or you can order just the Blanched raw ones.

 If you like to get the benefits and don’t have blood pressure issues or diabetes then you can go for the salted roasted ones and the smoked ones or the BBQ ones.
 The flavour and saltiness can actually make this snack much more exciting to you so you can keep your daily amount on track.
 If you like the sweet snacks then the honey almonds are definitely better than any chocolate bar from the supermarket.
 Oh and we also have new honey flavours also to make this much more exciting for you.

 To check our collection of almonds flavours Click Here.